dancer1325/bitcoin.org-developer-doc/glossary.md

                   Stanndard block relay
                     The regular block relay method: announcing a block with an inv message and waiting for a response.

-                  Transaction version number
+# Transaction version number
-                    A version number prefixed to transactions to allow upgrading.
+* == version number / prefix the transactions
+  * allow
+    * upgrading

                       Unique Address
                         Address which are only used once to protect privacy and increase security.

                       Unsolicited block push
                         When a miner sends a block message without sending an inv message first.

                       URI qr code
                         A QR code containing a bitcoin: URI.

                       V2 block
                         The current version of Bitcoin blocks.

                       x509certificates

                       term-x509certificates (developer-examples) (`original target <https://bitcoin.org/en/developer-examples#term-x509certificates>`__)